PET WASTE

 -

-There are 62 million households in the United States that own a dog.
+There are 62 million households in the United States that own a dog, for a total number of 85 million dogs.

 -